 This is a really common virus that leads to painful blisters on the genitals.
 It is considered a long term condition because it can lie dormant in your body and reactivate a number of times.
 It can be passed through any form of unprotected sex and is highly contagious, especially given that quite often many people aren’t even aware they have it because it can be symptomless for a long time.

-There is no real cure for genital herpes.
+There is no real cure as such for genital herpes.
 The virus will clear eventually on its own, but you will need to take a course of antiviral tablets to suppress the infection and ease the symptoms, and you must use a condom to stop the spread of it if you continue to be sexually active.

 Hepatitis B is a liver infection that if left untreated can cause serious long term health problems.
 It is not strictly just an STI as it can be passed by the sharing of any bodily fluids, including sharing needles or toothbrushes, but unprotected sex is a high risk too.
 Symptoms are usually vague, nausea, lack of appetite, joint pain, but can lead to serious liver problems and can even be fatal.